AnthonyTechnologies/python-styleguide/documentation.md

 Notes and recommendations:
 - Keep docs/requirements.txt aligned with extensions and themes configured in docs/conf.py (e.g., sphinx, sphinx-rtd-theme, sphinx-click; optional furo, myst-parser).
 Pin versions to ensure reproducible RTD builds.
 - Local builds via nox -s docs-build / nox -s docs do not use .readthedocs.yaml; they rely on noxfile.py’s session dependencies.
 When changing Sphinx extensions or themes, update both the nox sessions and docs/requirements.txt to keep parity with RTD.
-- If you change the location of conf.py or the Python version, reflect those changes in docs/.readthedocs.yaml to avoid RTD build failures.
+- If the location of conf.py or the Python version changes, reflect those changes in docs/.readthedocs.yaml to avoid RTD build failures.

 ## 4 Building the Docs